 Two modes of AI activity are pushing the limits of data center fabrics, driving the need for next-gen testing

-“Connectivity is becoming the lynchpin for AI scaling,” said Stephen Douglas, Head of Market Strategy, Spirent, at the recent RCR AI Infrastructure Forum.
+“Connectivity is becoming the lynchpin for AI scaling,” said Stephen Douglas, Head of Market Strategy, Spirent, in a session of the recent RCR AI Infrastructure Forum.

 For years, the network fabric inside data centers were built for relatively predictable traffic flows.
 Testing this infrastructure required validating performance against those known patterns and loads.
 But as AI takes over, its rewriting the rules of testing.